cosmo-workspace/cosmo/docs/README.md

 - Dashboard: User Interface for managing COSMO resources.
 - Controller: Sync Instances of Template continually by applying Kubernetes manifests in the Template.
-- AuthPlugin: [Traefik](https://traefik.io/) plugin for User authentication to protect Workspaces.
+- Traefik & AuthPlugin: [Traefik](https://traefik.io/) is router of Workspaces and [Traefik](https://traefik.io/) plugin does User authentication to protect Workspaces.

 COSMO has 3 main concepts, which is implemented as Kubernetes CRD.